mrbeans01/Concept/README.md

 https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started

-The full list of the readyState values is documented at XMLHTTPRequest.readyState and is as follows:
+The full list of the readyState values is documented at XMLHTTPRequest.readyState and is as follows

 0 (uninitialized) or (request not initialized)
 1 (loading) or (server connection established)